-- 4.1.2.1 The component parts of all SAR shall meet the minimum construction requirements set forth in subpart G of 42 CFR Part 84. - 4.1.2.2 Quick connect fittings (hand operated detachable couplings) shall be required to be of a design to prevent accidental disconnection to minimize the possibility of accidental disconnection when hoses are being dragged, moved, pulled around corners, etc. The design of quick disconnects shall also be such that it is readily obvious when the fitting has not been properly connected. - 4.1.3 Harness; minimum requirements - 4.1.3.1 Body harnesses - 4.1.3.1.1 Each SAR shall, where necessary, be equipped with a suitable harness designed and constructed to hold the components of the respirator in position against the wearer's body.
+- 4.1.2.1 The component parts of all SAR shall meet the minimum construction requirements set forth in subpart G of 42 CFR Part 84. - 4.1.2.2 All connections and/or couplings for all supplied-air hoses shall be constructed so that at least 2 different disconnection motions are required for disconnection of connected fittings to prevent unintentional disconnection or visual evidence of inadequate connection.

+4.1.3 Harness; minimum requirements

+4.1.3.1 Body harnesses

-- 4.1.3.1.2 Harnesses shall be designed and constructed to permit easy removal and replacement of respirator parts. - 4.1.3.1.3 Harness shall protect the pressure reducer from accidental change in adjustment if so equipped. - 4.1.3.1.4 Harness shall be designed for multiple shapes and sizes of users.
+- 4.1.3.1.1 Each SAR shall, where necessary, be equipped with a suitable harness designed and constructed to hold the components of the respirator in position against the wearer's body. - 4.1.3.1.2 Harnesses shall be designed and constructed to permit easy removal and replacement of respirator parts, and where applicable, provide for holding a full facepiece in the ready position when not in use. - 4.1.3.1.3 Protect the pressure reducer if so equipped. - 4.1.3.1.4 Ergonomically designed for multiple shapes and sizes of users.